HalfMortise/nm-outdoors/README.md

 ***
 ### Vision:

-to create a user friendly website for individuals who enjoy the outdoors and want to easily find trails, parks, etc in the state of NM.
+An interactive web application that enables outdoor enthusiasts to search for local recreational areas in the great state of New Mexico, and find activities associated with those sites.
+Users can also create profiles within the application and leave ratings and comments on recreational areas as a way to contribute information to the local outdoor community.

 ### Features:
 ***
-* Various recreational sites and activies in NM (purpose currently)
+* Various recreational sites and activities in NM (purpose currently)

-* Pulls from established recreational sites
+* Pulls data from established recreational sites

 * Five star rating system (from users)